Where I’m From

 I was always a creative at heart.
 Growing up in Russia during the nineties, art was my refuge — I would sit for hours painting, transported somewhere else.
 When I was twelve, my work was featured in a local newspaper.
 It was the first time I felt the thrill of my talent being acknowledged, and I was hooked.

-I remember when the Soviet Union collapsed and we finally started getting goods from the U.S.— the novelty of acid wash jeans felt like discovering color for the first time.
-A pair of Levi’s would cost around 200 Rubles.
-To put this in context for the time, this was over a month’s salary for an average engineer.
+I was a small child when the Soviet Union collapsed and we finally started getting goods from the U.S. I remember the novelty of acid wash jeans felt like discovering color for the first time.

-Ironically, it wasn’t until I moved to Austin, Texas, that I finally had time to breathe and redefine my path.
-At first, I was just helping a photographer friend style her clients for shoots.
 Then other people started reaching out.
-One thing led to another, and suddenly I was being credited as a stylist in fashion magazines — something I guess was destined for me, though it took a while to realize.
+One thing led to another, and suddenly I was being credited as a model AND stylist in fashion magazines — something I guess was destined for me, though it took a while to realize.

-To continue my lifelong study of aesthetics and identity, I enrolled in a Fashion Design Management Certificate from Cornell University — exploring how creativity, business, and storytelling shape modern style.
-I’ve completed a Real Estate Investment and Development Program through eCornell in the past, and I found it valuable, so I decided now is the time to invest in a subject that has long been my passion.
+I’ve completed a Real Estate Investment and Development Program through eCornell in the past, which was very useful, so I decided now is the time to invest in a subject that has long been my passion.

 Now, I’ve come full circle.
 That girl who remade her mother’s clothes out of necessity is doing the same thing by choice — transforming, reimagining, creating something new from what already exists.